johnty05/PhotoshopIsFun/README.md

-# sauravdesigns.github.io
+# Photoshop
-all my designs
+This repo contains some of my design works